googleapis/google-cloud-node/packages/error-reporting/README.md

 ## Unhandled Rejections

-Unhandled Rejections are reported by default.
-The reporting of unhandled rejections can be disabled using the `reportUnhandledRejections` configuration option.
+Unhandled Rejections are not reported by default.
+The reporting of unhandled rejections can be enabled using the `reportUnhandledRejections` configuration option.
 See the [Configuration](#configuration) section for more details.

 If unhandled rejections are set to be reported, then, when an unhandled rejection occurs, a message is printed to standard out indicated that an unhandled rejection had occurred and is being reported, and the value causing the rejection is reported to the error-reporting console.